Here I’ll show you the super easy way to add legs to an IKEA Kallax shelf!

 These would allow the screws to be easily added in the next step.

 Once all the pilot holes were drilled, Matt then got to attaching each of the mounting plates with four of their accompanying screws.

 Step 5: Screw on Legs

-….then screwed on each leg.
-Tada!
-And that’s how to add legs to an IKEA Kallax.
-Super simple.
+And that, folks, is how to add legs to an IKEA Kallax shelf.